 Alhough I've previewed four popular kilns below, the whole range of kilns is not described on this page.
-They're in two very general groups on two separate internet resources.
-If you want to switch to either of these, use the links above the menu bar near the top of the page.
+So switch to Paragon Kilns using the link above the menu bar near the top of the page.

 Learn about the Paragon SC2, SC2 Pro, SC3, BlueBird, Caldera, CS ClamShell, Darby, Dragon, F Elite, FibreFuse, FireFly, Fusion, GL, HomeArtist, HT, Iguana, Janus, KM, Ovation, Pearl, PMT, TNF, Trifecta, Trio, Viking, Vulcan, W, and Xpress kilns.
 For a quick photo preview of some of the kilns, click the Cherry Heaven TV player above.